 In the ordinary course of business, the Company is from time to time involved in legal proceedings and litigation that are generally contractual in nature.
-Recently, Beijing REIT became the defendant in a lawsuit in which the plaintiff was seeking RMB 656,000 from Beijing REIT (approximately \$101,000).
-In addition, a judgment was entered against Beijing REIT in the amount of RMB 821,162.58 (approximately \$126,000), Beijing REIT appealed the judgment, but its appeal was not successful and Beijing REIT paid RMB 821,162.58 to the plaintiff on December 4, 2017.
-We do not believe this lawsuit and satisfied judgment will have a material adverse effect on the Company.
+Currently, Beijing REIT is the defendant in a lawsuit in which the plaintiff is seeking RMB 656,000 from Beijing REIT (approximately \$101,000), a judgment for first instance was entered against Beijing REIT, which it has filed an appeal.
+As a result, we believe this lawsuit is not a material lawsuit and will not have a material adverse effect on the Company.